Easy access to scientific articles from home?

 If you visit a HU library licensed website you will receive a notification.
 Then it is a matter of clicking once to access that site through the library, and access all licensed material.

 The browser extension shows an icon in the bookmarks bar.
 This works more or less like a traffic light.
 If the icon is green, you are logged in.
-You do not have access to a gray icon.
-If you want to read an article that seems inaccessible, Library Access looks for an open source version of that article.
+You do not have access with a gray icon.
+If you want to read an article that seems inaccessible, Library Access looks for an open access version of that article.